-Onion grass is a perennial herb that appears grass-like but grows like an annual and is native to the hot Mediterranean climate of South Africa.
+Onion grass (Romulea rosea) is a perennial herb that appears grass-like but grows like an annual and is native to the hot Mediterranean climate of South Africa.
 It produces purple flowers from March to April.
 Onion grass is an incredibly invasive noxious weed in Australia, where it was first introduced as a garden ornamental and in contaminated seed, and it has taken over pastures and natural areas.
 It is particularly a problem for agriculture, as it outcompetes desired pasture plants and is toxic to livestock, especially sheep.

 Unfortunately, onion grass is beginning to appear in the U.S., including California, where it was likely introduced via contaminated seed and by cultivation as an ornamental.
 If allowed to become invasive in California, spread of this species could have disastrous consequences for agricultural and wild pasture lands.